What Does it Take to Be a Tutor?

 Tutor Job Outlook

-Watch out if you plan on working in Vermont, Maine, or Alaska.
+The states with the most job growth for Tutor are Utah, Nevada, and Texas.
+Watch out if you plan on working in Maine, Vermont, or Connecticut.
 These states have the worst job growth for this type of profession.

 Below is a list of the types of tools and technologies that Tutors may use on a daily basis:

 - Microsoft Excel

 - Web browser software